luismqueral/jumpcityrecords/README.md

 Jump City Records is an experimental, open-source record label that produces and releases its albums through a series of python bots.
 It was designed by Luis Queral (http://luisquer.al) and engineered by Michiel Overtoom (http://www.michielovertoom.com/).

+The above illustration was done by Matt Carignan (http://mattcarignan.com/).

 ## Process

 **When run, the script begins by randomly assigning the